frankthelen/cloudmonkey/README.md

 ### Travel to other resources

 The travel syntax allows to travel from resources (of one resource type) to related resources (of another resource type within the same service).
+It can be combined with filters.
 Use `help()` (see above) to learn which travel and filter options are available for a particular resource type.

 ```javascript
 const igw = await monkey.select.one.ec2.internetGateway();